jcbhmr/release-cutter/README.md

 Right now there's [a bug in Cosmopolitan Libc](https://github.com/jart/cosmopolitan/issues/1248) that has been fixed but hasn't been published as a release yet.
 You'll need to build `cosmocc` from source to use the fix.

+This fork uses GitHub actions to run only part of the release script.
+It doesn't actually build Zig from source.

 ---

 # Release Cutter